for-giobbe/PAINT/markdowns/part_6.md

 ![Image description](https://github.com/for-giobbe/PAINT/blob/main/comparative_genomics/crema_p450/p450.jpg)

+NB: we flipped the contrast so that genes which are upregolated in the "treatments" have positive logFC.

 As we can see, p450s expression profile are charachterized by a large number of changes, but with modest intensity.